 The Bachelor’s Degree

 Students with junior and senior standing should meet with the College of Liberal Arts and Sciences Biology advisor before initial registration.
 The student should prepare a plan to ensure that all requirements are being met and discuss this plan with the college advisor.
-The department recommends that students take BIO 301, CHE 267 and CHE 268 no later than the fall of their junior year.
+The department recommends that students take as many Introductory courses (see below) as possible their freshman and sophomore year.
+BIO 301, CHE 267 , CHE 268 and CHE 269 should be taken no later than spring of their junior year.

 Transfer courses must have a grade of C or better (grades of C- or lower will not be accepted).

-To be able to enroll in upper division courses, students must earn at least a C in BIO 141 and BIO 241.
-To earn a Biology degree, students must have at least a C (2.0) average in all of the required courses (including the biology elective).
+To be able to enroll in upper division courses, students must earn at least a C in BIO 141 and CHE 142.
+To earn a Biology degree, students must have at least a C (2.0) average in all required courses (including biology electives).
 Because writing is a core skill for biologists, students must earn at least a C to receive credit in BIO 301.
 Those performing below this level (C- or lower) are required to retake the course.

-Students entering the major must have completed eight semester hours in general chemistry with laboratory, four semester hours in organic chemistry with laboratory, eight semester hours of biology courses (including general biology with laboratory), and one college-level mathematics course (college algebra is not recommended as it will not count toward UIS’ general education math requirement).
+Students declaring the BIO major complete eight semester hours in general chemistry with laboratory, seven semester hours in organic chemistry with laboratory, eight semester hours of biology courses (typically general biology with laboratory), and one course in statistics.
 The general chemistry and general biology courses taken need to be the introductory sequence for science majors.
 Up to 12 semester hours of approved lower-division courses may be transferred from an accredited institution of higher education to make up deficiencies.
-For students completing this course work at UIS, the required courses are:
+For students completing this course work at U.I.S., the required courses are:

 |CHE 141||General Chemistry I||4|

 |CHE 142||General Chemistry II||4|

 and Organic Chemistry I Laboratory